odinuv/web/en/apv/walkthrough/templates/index.md

 `$showBold` in an associative array.
 I took the liberty to shorten the name of the variable `$templateVariables` to just `$tplVars`.

+You can put comments in the templates as well:

+{% highlight html %}
+{* this is a comment *}
+{% endhighlight %}

+Contrary to comments in HTML, comments in templates will not be contained in the resulting page.

 ## Task -- Contact form
 Let's convert the [contact form](todo) we did in previous chapter.